This post may contain affiliate links. Please see my disclosure policy for more details.

 One of the most important things to think about when crossing the Nullarbor is fuel stops.
 You’ve got a long old journey between roadhouses with no residential areas in between.
 So plan carefully and make sure you’re carrying a full jerry can of petrol just in case.

 Here is a list of roadhouses across the Nullarbor, along with the distances between drive stops.
 I’ve gone into greater detail about the facilities at each roadhouse (along with photos, nearby attractions and links or phone numbers to book accommodation) lower down, so keep reading to find out more!

-If you’re wondering where to stay when crossing the Nullarbor, most of the roadhouses also have motel accommodation, backpacker rooms and camping and caravan parks if you don’t want to bush camp.
+If you’re wondering where to stay along the Nullarbor, most of the roadhouses also have motel accommodation, backpacker rooms and camping and caravan parks if you don’t want to bush camp.
 Many even have outdoor swimming pools.
 I guess they’ve got the space for it!

-Where to stay when crossing the Nullarbor – free camping and caravan stops
+Where to stay when crossing the Nullarbor Plain – free camping and caravan stops

 I would write down some camping options in advance, as you won’t always have a phone signal and internet access!